close

 • The Emtec Group seeks to work in partnership with all suppliers to tackle and combat the threat of human trafficking and modern-day slavery across the construction industry and throughout our supply chain, in accordance with international environmental, social and ethical standards.

-• The Emtec Group have a clear whistle blowing policy, which provides a path for employees and suppliers to report any suspected legal or ethical breaches.
+• The Emtec Group have a clear whistle blowing integrity line policy, which provides a path for employees and suppliers to report any suspected legal or ethical breaches anonymously.

 • In order to ensure the highest level of understanding of the risks associated with modern slavery and human trafficking in our supply chains, Emtec provides training for all relevant staff members.